LiborKudela/OpenModelicaFromMatlab/README.md

 # OpenModelicaFromMatlab
 Tested on OpenModelica v1.13.0-dev-672-g87286cb84,  MD5SUM - c81dc4cd06acabead40ad7cb93417ec1

-Build models, execute with flags, anylise results.
+Build models, execute with flags, analyse results.
 Using calls to OMC from Matlab.
 Almost all OM scripting available in Matlab.

 # Tutorial
-Firstly we have to create OM_Script.m which is done by following Matlab command (run this always when update OpenModelica)
+Firstly we have to create OM_Script.m which is done by following Matlab command (run this always when you update OpenModelica)

 ```
 >> CreateOM_Script_class